H-Sundberg/web-dev-portfolio/README.md

 # Description

 My portfolio website is a responsive and interactive single-page application built with HTML, CSS, and JavaScript.
 The website features a clean and modern design with easy navigation and intuitive UI components.
-The website includes my bio, skills, work experience, education, projects and contact information.
+The website includes my bio, skills, work experience, education and projects and contact information through LinkedIn.

 # Technologies Used